TeamXerbutri/teamxerbutri.github.io/README.md

 # teamxerbutri.github.io
-Team Xerbutri is een website over urban exploring en verlaten spoorlijnen
+Team Xerbutri explores abandoned buildings, railway tunnels and bridges.
+The website is about urban exploring, enjoy the pictures